Make Your Next Trip Extraordinary

 Best bang-for-your-buck hotel

-Located in the heart of Barranco—Lima’s bohemian neighborhood—the charming Villa Barranco immerses guests in the city’s art and cultural scene.
-Inside this carefully restored 1920s republican home are nine spacious rooms, each with a private garden, patio, or balcony.
-The rooftop terrace is perfectly positioned for views over the coastal promenade, and hip art galleries like Mario Testino’s MATE are a stroll away.
-(And you can have your own private slice of this rooftop vista if you book the split-level master suite.)
+Located in the heart of Barranco, Lima’s bohemian neighborhood, the charming Villa Barranco immerses guests in the city’s art and cultural scene.
+Inside this carefully restored 1920s home are nine spacious rooms, each with a private garden, patio, or balcony.
+The rooftop terrace is perfectly positioned for views over the coastal promenade—and you can have your own private slice of this rooftop vista if you book the split-level master suite.
+Hip art galleries such as 80M2 Livia Benavides, renowned for showcasing cutting-edge Peruvian and international artists, are a short stroll away.

 Restaurants the locals love

-Set in a converted house in Lima’s Barranco neighborhood, Isolina is a modern tavern that recreates simple and seasonal Spanish and African-influenced Criollo dishes as they would traditionally be prepared at home.
+Set in a converted house in Barranco, Isolina is a modern tavern that recreates simple and seasonal Spanish- and African-influenced criollo dishes as they would traditionally be prepared at home.
 Expect tapas like pejerrey, and hearty plates like meaty estofados that serve at least two.
 They don’t take reservations, but the weekend queue is worth the wait.

 River shrimp at Central Restaurant, Lima